-Constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 2-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements required to the existing DWS water system facilities.
+The DWS has indicated that the property is not able to be served with additional water beyond the one existing meter without the upgrade to the present water system facilities.
+Constructing water system improvements to upgrade the DWS facilities or provide a private water system to DWS standards for one (1) lot of the pending 2-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to upgrade the existing DWS water system facilities.
+And, at an elevation of approximately 300 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for one additional lot of a 2-lot subdivision.